 "Why, of course," said he, "just that instinct for freedom aforesaid.
-It is true that the slave-class could not conceive the happiness of a free life.
-Yet they grew to understand (and very speedily too) that they were oppressed by their masters, and they assumed, you see how justly, that they could do without them, though perhaps they scarce knew how; so that it came to this, that though they could not look forward to the happiness or peace of the freeman, they did at least look forward to the war which a vague hope told them would bring that peace about."
+It is true that the slaveclass could not conceive the happiness of a free life.
+Yet they grew to understand (and very speedily too) that they were oppressed by their masters, and they assumed, you see how justly, that they could do without them, though perhaps they scarce knew how; so that it came to this, that though they could not look forward to the happiness or the peace of the freeman, they did at least look forward to the war which should bring that peace about."

 "Could you tell me rather more closely what actually took place?" said I; for I thought him rather vague here.